The five moves

 The obstacles are rarely technical.
 They are usually pride, scar tissue, fear of blame, or a need to win.
 This is not therapy.
 It’s the practical act of surfacing what’s making this feel unsafe and turning it into something the room can work with.

 Constraints become conditions.
 Conditions are workable.
 Fog is not.
-Once a blocker is named as a condition — “if we cover off X properly, we’re good to move” — the room shifts from defence to design.
+Once a blocker is named as a condition, the room shifts from defence to design.

 Launch means starting something real enough to create evidence.
 Learn means not mistaking enthusiasm for proof.
 The proof plan has four parts: what you’re producing, who owns it, when it’s due, and what decision the room makes when it sees it.